RTEMS/rtems-docs/c-user/config/posix-api.rst

     This object class can be configured in unlimited allocation mode, see :ref:`ConfigUnlimitedObjects`.

     This calculations for the required memory in the RTEMS Workspace for threads assume that each thread has a minimum stack size and has floating point support enabled.
-The configuration option
-    :ref:`CONFIGURE_EXTRA_TASK_STACKS` is used to specify thread stack requirements **above** the minimum size required.
-See :ref:`Reserve Task/Thread Stack Memory Above Minimum` for more information about ``CONFIGURE_EXTRA_TASK_STACKS``.
+The configuration option :ref:`CONFIGURE_EXTRA_TASK_STACKS` is used to specify thread stack requirements **above** the minimum size required.

     The maximum number of Classic API Tasks is specified by :ref:`CONFIGURE_MAXIMUM_TASKS`.